apollographql/apollo-kotlin/README.md

-# Apollo GraphQL Client for Android and the JVM
+# Apollo Android

 [![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg?maxAge=2592000)](https://raw.githubusercontent.com/apollographql/apollo-android/master/LICENSE) [![Join Spectrum](https://img.shields.io/badge/spectrum-join-orange)](https://spectrum.chat/apollo/apollo-android)
 ![CI](https://github.com/apollographql/apollo-android/workflows/CI/badge.svg)
 [![GitHub release](https://img.shields.io/github/release/apollographql/apollo-android.svg)](https://github.com/apollographql/apollo-android/releases/latest)

 Apollo Android is a GraphQL client that generates Java and Kotlin models from GraphQL queries.
 These models give you a type-safe API to work with GraphQL servers.
 Apollo helps you keep your GraphQL query statements together, organized, and easy to access.
-When you change a query and recompile your project, Apollo codegen rebuilds your data model.
-Code generation also allows Apollo to read and unmarshal responses from the network without the need for any reflection.

 This library is designed primarily with Android in mind, but you can use it in any Java/Kotlin app.
-All Android-specific functionality (such as using SQLite as a cache or the Android main thread for callbacks) is in `apollo-android-support`.

 ## Features

-* Automatic generation of typesafe models
-* Support for Java and Kotlin code generation
+* Java and Kotlin code generation
 * Queries, Mutations and Subscriptions
 * Reflection-free parsing of responses
 * HTTP cache